South African Premiership

 The South African Premiership, also known as the Betway Premiership for sponsorship reasons, and commonly referred to as the PSL after its governing body, is a professional soccer league in South Africa and the highest level of the South African soccer league system.
 It has been organised since 1996.

-The 2024–25 season started on 14 September 2024, Mamelodi Sundowns successfully defended the title in 2025 which they've held continuously since the 2017–18 season.
+Orlando Pirates F.C. are the current champions, winning the 2025–26 South African Premiership, breaking Mamelodi Sundowns' eight year winning streak.
+This marked their fifth league title in the PSL era and their 10th overall.
+This also marks their first league title since the 2011–12 season.